-Although most nannies prefer to work full time for 1 family, many split their week between 2 families – as a Nanny Share, particularly if they are live out / daily nannies.
+Although most nannies prefer to work full time for 1 family, many split their week between 2 families, particularly if they are live out / daily nannies.

 Need a Nanny Quickly?

-Send your email and requirement and we’ll get back to you A.S.A.P.
+Send your email and requirement and we will get back to you A.S.A.P.

 How Much are Nannies Paid?